-In accordance with the requirements of the Australian Modern Slavery Act 2018 (Cth), this Modern Slavery Statement (Statement) 2021 details the plan and actions of Saab Technologies Australia Pty Ltd (ACN 002 950 790) (Saab Technologies) and its Australian subsidiaries (together, Saab) to address identified risks of modern slavery and human trafficking across its business operations and supply chain.
+In accordance with the requirements of the Australian Modern Slavery Act 2018 (Cth), this Modern Slavery Statement (Statement) 2022 details the plan and actions of Saab Technologies Australia Pty Ltd (ACN 002 950 790) and its Australian subsidiaries to address identified risks of modern slavery and human trafficking across its business operations and supply chain.

-This Statement covers Saab's financial year 1 January 2021 to 30 December 2021 (Reporting Period) and is the second modern slavery statement to be published by Saab.
+This Statement covers Saab's financial year 1 January 2022 to 30 December 2022 (Reporting Period).